eclipse/kapua/docs/developer-guide/en/building.md

     mvn clean install -Pdocker

+Just like building Kapua from the source code, also add the `console` profile to generate the Web Console docker image:

+    mvn clean install -Pdocker,console

 If you want to speed up the build process you can ask Maven to ignore `-SNAPSHOT` updates force it to use only locally present artifacts with the `dev` profile.
 You can also skip unit tests to speed things even more.

     mvn clean install -Pdocker,dev -DskipTests

+Again, don't forget the `console` profile if the Web Console image is needed:

+    mvn clean install -Pdocker,dev,console -DskipTests

 ### Pushing